codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

       slack:
         channel: '#channel-name'
         notify_on_build_start: true    # To receive a notification when a build starts
-        notify:                        # Optional value to send a slack notification on build success or failure
+        notify:
-          success: false               # Set to true if not specified
+          success: false               # To not receive a notification when a build succeeds
-          failure: false               # Set to true if not specified
+          failure: false               # To not receive a notification when a build fails

 ### Google Play